Ithilien/documentation/README.md

  1. If you don't already have the Arduino IDE installed (version 1.6.1 or greater), go to https://www.arduino.cc/en/Main/Software and install the latest version.
  1. Open the Arduino IDE and check the boards list (Tools -> Board: ...) to be sure Intel Edison is on the list.
 If not, open the Boards Manager (Tools -> Board: ... -> Boards Manager...) and find the Intel i686 Boards on the list, select it and hit Install.
  1. Below is a link to set up your Edison board.
 Follow along Step 1 and select your OS in Step 2.
-However, do NOT download the installer.
-The installer linked on this step contains several tools (such as a firmware flasher) that you don't need for this tutorial, the Arduino IDE is plenty good.
-If you want to get these extra tools, feel free to download this installer later.
-Move on to Step 3, which is the last step from the instructions page you need to follow.
+In Step 2, download the installer and be sure to select only the Drivers and the Intel PhoneFlash Tool (top two items) when presented with the list of things to install.
+Once this completes, move on to Step 3, which is the last step from the instructions page you need to follow.

     https://software.intel.com/en-us/iot/library/edison-getting-started